rancher/docs/content/rancher/v2.x/en/faq/api-auditing/_index.md

 ## API Auditing Usage

-Each API request creates two entries for it in the audit log, one for reception and one for fulfillment: `RequestReceived` and `ResponseComplete`.
-Each status for a single request use the same `auditID` value.
+Each API transaction creates two entries for it in the audit log, one for requests and one for response: `RequestReceived` and `ResponseComplete`.
+Each log transaction for a request/response pair uses the same `auditID` value.

 The usage below defines rules about what the audit log should record and what data it should include: